ameyagit25/Quest_AI_Assistant/Readme.md

-# 📄 QUEST RAG Assistant
+# 📄 QUEST AI Assistant

 An AI-powered Retrieval-Augmented Generation (RAG) application that allows users to ask questions directly from official QUEST (Quaid-e-Awam University of Engineering, Science and Technology) documents.